dan-leo/masters/thesis/v8/4_results.md

 [](../../../masters/code/tests/joplotterk/Signal_power_TX_power_plot.png)

 (A) Transmit power decreases proportional to RSRP from around -100 dBm and stronger.
 (B) Attenuation/RSRP affects transmit power on MTN, and Vodacom remains at the 23 dBm max.
 (C) Variation in all tests.
-(D) ECL Class 0 and 1 uses less power but ECL Class 2 remains at max power.
+(D) ECL class 0 and 1 uses less power but ECL class 2 remains at max power.

 The UE maintains a max output power of 23 dBm when connected to Vodacom towers, and decreases proportional to RSRP/RSSI on MTN towers.
 When comparing energy and latency to transmit power, both show variation at 23 dBm and decrease at lower powers which indicates that although it is a contributing factor it is definitely more affected by time on air.

 [](../../../masters/code/tests/plotterk/TX_power_histogram.png)

 Around -100 dBm devices decrease their output power at roughly 10 dBm per decade of RSRP amplification when connected to MTN towers.
-This might be attributable to the ECL classes that the eNodeB sets for the UE.
+This might be attributable to the ECLcclasses that the eNodeB sets for the UE.
 If the tests are repeated for RSRP signals greater than -70 dBm, it can be assumed that the transmit power will eventually decrease to -56 dBm according to the AT+UTEST command in the Ublox N2 datasheet.
 If the transmit power decreases linearly according to RSRP, minimum output power would be achieved at -20 dBm or greater.

 ### Throughput